The Arthurs is an alternative/indie rock band from Amsterdam/Rotterdam (The Netherlands) formed around Dutch singer/songwriter Robin den Drijver.

-Their debut album 'When I'm Sane’ (2017) received positive Dutch press reviews.
-Popunie rated it as a ‘very strong debut and the perfect ticket to the biggest festivals" and 3voor12 called it an "enthralling debut album."
+Their debut album 'When I'm Sane’ (2017) gained Dutch positive press reviews.
+Popunie described it as a "very strong debut and the perfect ticket to the biggest festivals" and 3voor12 called it an "enthralling debut album."
 Den Drijver recorded almost all of the instruments on the album himself in his living room, accompanied by drummer Jetske Blonk.
-‘When I’m Sane’ was mixed by Paul Fitzpatrick and mastered by I am Oak drummer Tammo Kerbergen.

-The Arthurs show their ambition with a strong live performance, like the Dutch Jitters Blog mentioned in their Westerpop Festival review, desrcibing them as ‘a unique indie rock band, different from others, that grabbed our attention to the stage immediately."
+The Arthurs show their ambition with a strong live performance, like the Dutch Jitters Blog described in their Westerpop Festival review: "a unique indie rock band, different from others, that grabbed our attention to the stage immediately."
 According to 3voor12, the 'Glass' album release show in Cinetol Amsterdam was

 a "live show of over an hour, as solid as a rock.”

 In December 2021, bassist Jelle de Wit rejoined the group.
 Boudewijn Geels replaced him in October 2022.
 In the Spring of 2023, the new formation will return to the studio to record new music for the successor of 'Glass'.